brooklynrail/brooklynrail-platform/content/events/2022/01/michelangelo’s-painting-sculpture-essays-by-leo-steinberg.md

 ---
-title: "Michelangelo’s Painting & Sculpture: Essays by Leo Steinberg"
+title: "Michelangelo and other Renaissance and Baroque Masters: Essays by Leo Steinberg"
-deck: Featuring Christian Kleinbub, Shawon Kinew, Maria Loh, Sheila Schwartz, and Alexander Nagel
+deck: Featuring Shawon Kinew, Christian Kleinbub, Maria Loh, Sheila Schwartz, and Alexander Nagel
-summary: "To celebrate Leo Steinberg's essays on the works of Michelangelo, art historians Christian Kleinbub, Shawon Kinew, Maria Loh, and Sheila Schwartz join Rail Consulting Editor Alexander Nagel for a conversation.
+summary: "To celebrate Leo Steinberg's essays published by the University of Chicago Press, art historians Christian Kleinbub, Shawon Kinew, Maria Loh, and Sheila Schwartz join Rail Consulting Editor Alexander Nagel for a conversation.
 We conclude with a poetry reading. "
 people:
+  - person: shawon-kinew
   - person: christian-kleinbub
-  - person: shawon-kinew
   - person: maria-loh
   - person: sheila-schwartz
   - person: alexander-nagel